Texas Rose Festival: History

 The first Tyler Rose Festival was organized by Tyler Garden Club members, local rose growers and the Chamber of Commerce in October 1933 for the purpose of focusing attention on the importance of the rose industry to Tyler, and to showcase the town's elegance; it was renamed the Texas Rose Festival during the Texas Centennial in 1936.
-Aside from the festival's suspension during World War II & in 2020, it has been an annual event.
+Aside from the festival's suspension during World War II and in 2020, it has been an annual event.